Chapter 1 : Living

 I hope you’re having fun.
 Who do you hang out with?
 You don’t really mention anyone else besides Roxanne.
 Are you okay?
 Who do you talk to?

-I smiled faintly at the last scribbling out, then set it aside, and moved on to Al’s.
+I smiled faintly at her small mistake, then set it aside, and moved on to Al’s.

 Work’s great, thanks!
 It’s a bit weird, working under dad, but we have this entirely professional ‘we’re-at-work-so-we’re-not-going-to-give-special-treatment-or-even-acknowledge-each-other’s-existence’ thing going on.
 It’s hilarious.
 When we see each other, we do this weird nod that only we would do, and then the second we get home we make a joke about it.
 I think dad’s actually trying to make me laugh in the corridors now- his nod is steadily getting stiffer and smaller every day.